South Fork, Saskatchewan

-South Fork is an unincorporated community within the Rural Municipality of Arlington No. 79, Saskatchewan, Canada.
+South Fork is an unincorporated community within the Rural Municipality of Arlington No. 79, Saskatchewan, Canada in the Cypress Hills along the course of Swift Current Creek.

 History

 South Fork began in 1913.
 By 1923 there were three grain elevators, a lumber yard, cafe, blacksmith, pool hall, feed mill, and general store.

 A fire in 1928, the depression, and better roads started South Fork on a decline.
-South Fork is best known for its sole resident, a bearded man by the name of Nicholas Herlinger.

-The last grain elevator closed in 1974 and moved to an area farm.
+The last grain elevator closed in 1974 and moved to a farm south of Dollard.